AgentFlounder/TakeAction/README.md

 This excellent strategy guide for regular people like you and me is well worth the 20-30 minutes to read it: [INDIVISIBLE: A PRACTICAL GUIDE TO DEMOCRACY ON THE BRINK](https://indivisible.org/resource/guide)

+This is a simple list of things you can do: [What Can You Do Now?](https://whatyoucandonow.org/)

 ## Grow our numbers

 Step 1.
 Talk to a friend, keep each other informed.